-This report maintains the initial conclusion that replacing the identified AC boards and associated assets as soon as possible is the preferred option
+Replacing the identified AC boards and associated assets as soon as possible is the preferred option

-The preferred option for addressing the identified need continues to be Option 1, i.e. replacing 24 AC boards and associated assets between 2020 and 2024.
+The preferred option that has been identified in this assessment for addressing the identified need is Option 1, i.e. replacing the 24 AC boards and associated assets between 2020 and 2023.